markstringer-dti/markstringer-dti.github.io/dti.md

 So what you would really like and what you might expect to find in a book with a title like "Delivering the Impossible" is some kind of guide, some kind of handbook for dealing with projects that seem impossible.

-In such a book, you might expect to find methods for spotting potential issues that might make a project "impossible" as early as possible.
+In such a book, you might expect to find methods for spotting issues that might make a project "impossible" as early as possible.
 You might then expect the book to go on to talk about what to do in these situations that seem impossible.
 How to make a project reasonable and deliverable and give it a chance of success.

 Finally, you might not be surprised if such a book also talked about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.